mintlayer/core/README_eng.md

     #[derive(Encode, Decode...)]
     pub enum TxData {
-        // TransferToken data to another user.
+        // TokenTransfer data to another user.
 If it is a token, then the token data must also be transferred to the recipient.
         #[codec(index = 1)]
-        TransferTokenV1(..),
+        TokenTransferV1(..),
         // A new token creation
         #[codec(index = 2)]
         TokenIssuanceV1(..),